na-na-hi/renget/archive/hi3bounty3copy.md

 Roughly in farming order; may vary depending on your account.

-- | Why You Should Farm It | When to forge
+Stigmata | Why You Should Farm It | When to forge
 -- | -- | --
 **Jin Shengtan TM** | Extremely useful support for any elemental team | When you can't afford getting the different gear for the elemental SP support valks
-**Thales M** | Works as a very good free to play fire dps set in conjunction with Leeuwenhoek TB | When you have a fire dps and not their gear
+**Thales M** | Works as a very good free to play fire dps set in conjunction with Leeuwenhoek TB | When you have a fire dps and not their gear or need a filler M piece for a fire valkyrie
-**Thales TB** | For transmuting into Leeuwenhoek TB | When you have a fire dps and not their gear.
-By then direct crafting into Leeuwenhoek TB should be there, hopefully (a man can dream)
+**Thales TB** | For transmuting into Leeuwenhoek TB | When you have a fire dps and not their gear **Monet T** | Can be used as a cheap lightning dps build with Ishikawa Goemon MB | When you need to **Beethoven MB** | Cheap set for physical and dps valks.
+Used in some builds with HoS and SnS (Carole), especially for trying to proc ult faster | When you need to
-**Monet T** | Can be used as a cheap lightning dps build with Ishikawa Goemon MB | When you need to **Beethoven MB** | Cheap set for physical and dps valks.
-Used in some builds with HoS and SnS (Carole) | When you need to **Tesla Band M** | Used as lightning support | When you need to **Tesla Band T** | Used as physical support | When you need to **Fenghuang Pinions** | Everybody should make eventually | When you get Fenghuang Down, as syncing it in the divine keys menu provides plus 10 attack to all Valkyries
+**Tesla Band M** | Used as lightning support | When you need to.
+Good as a filler M piece for lightning support valkyries like Golden DIva
+**Tesla Band T** | Used as physical support | When you need to **Fenghuang Pinions** | Everybody should make it eventually | When you get Fenghuang Down, as syncing it in the divine keys menu provides plus 10 attack to all Valkyries
-**Abyss** | Everybody should make eventually | When you get Abyss Flower, as syncing it in the divine keys menu provides plus 10 attack to all Valkyries
+**Abyss** | Everybody should make it eventually | When you get Abyss Flower, as syncing it in the divine keys menu provides plus 10 attack to all Valkyries
 **Robert Peary TMB** | You shouldn't, you can get it for free from the starter event's training shop | You can get it for free from the starter event's training shop

 ##### G3

 Roughly in priority; will vary depending on your account.
 Many G3 stigmatas listed here are farmed to transmute into their G4 counterpart.
 So if you have a lightning Valkyrie, you'll probably be farming Ishikawa Goemon to transmute to Handel

-- | Why You Should Farm It | When to forge
+Stigmata | Why You Should Farm It | When to forge
 -- | -- | --
 **Ishikawa Goemon TMB** | MB for budget lightning build with Monet T, but more useful as transmute material for Handel | When you have a lightning valk
-**Dirac MB** | Very good physical dps set | When you have a physical dps valk and when Marco Polo TM Atilla/Pride/Lier B doesn't cut it
+**Dirac MB** | Very good physical dps set | When you have a physical dps valk and when Marco Polo TM Atilla/Pride/Lier B doesn't cut it.
+Used in conjunction with Dracula T for Susannah
 **Dirac TB** | Used to transmute to Elysia stigmata | When you have a physical dps valk and Marco Polo TM Atilla/Pride/Lier B doesn't cut it
-**Leeuwenhoek TB** | Extremely good f2p fire dps set, in conjunction with Thales M | When you have a fire dps valk and not their gea
+**Leeuwenhoek TB** | Extremely good f2p fire dps set, in conjunction with Thales M | When you have a fire dps valk and not their gear
-**Ana Schariac TMB** | Used with HoR and AKA, and for transmutation into Willows | When you need to for your ice dps valk **Fu Hua: Margrave (Marg) TMB** | An ok support stigmata set used on Azure Empyrea or Phoenix.
+**Ana Schariac TMB** | Used with HoR and AKA, and for transmutation into Willows | When you need to for your ice dps valk **Shuijing** | Can be used on some physical Valkyries such as SA and Susannah.
+Shui MB can be paired with Dracula T for Susannah  | Low priority
+**Fu Hua: Margrave (Marg) TMB** | An ok support stigmata set used on valkyries that have an ult cost of 125 sp.
 Jin Shengtan is cheaper, and Life of Bronya is a much better gacha-based option | If you need it, and JST TM or FHM MB isn't cutting it
-**Irene Adler** | When you know exactly what you're doing and you have a ranked-up Fallen Rosemary | Low priority **Kafka TM** | When you know exactly what you're doing.
+**Irene Adler** | Used on elemental Valkyries that can perform charged attacks such as Fallen Rosemary | Low priority **Gustav Klimt** | Has some rare usage in MA | Low priority **Kafka TM** | When you know exactly what you're doing.
 Can be used on PE as a cheap option | At least level 81+, maybe even later
+**Wilde T** | For Stygian Nymph, and when you know exactly what you're doing | Only recommended if you love Stygian Nymph and know how to use her
-**Allan Poe TMB** | For Stygian Nymph | Endgame, or if you're a Seele simp (in which case be wary of her onee-chan) **Dickens** | When you know exactly what you're doing.
-Overshadowed by Elysia TB | Very low priority **Shuijing** | When you know exactly what you're doing | Very low priority
+**Caravaggio M** | When you know exactly what you're doing | Used in some meme runs **Allan Poe TMB** | For Stygian Nymph | Only recommended if you love Stygian Nymph and don't care if she does no damage **Dickens** | When you know exactly what you're doing.
+Overshadowed by Elysia TB | Very low priority

 ##### G4

 Roughly in priority; will vary depending on your account

-- | Why You Should Farm It | When to forge
+Stigmata | Why You Should Farm It | When to forge
 -- | -- | --
 **Handel TMB** | Extremely good set for lightning valks | As soon as you get a lightning dps valk **Willows TMB** | Extremely good set for HoR and AKA | When you get HoR or AKA